codeandcupcakes/event-guide/README.md

 - **Be positive and encouraging.** It's likely your workshop attendees will be completely new to coding and might feel unsure or uncomfortable.
 The goal is not necessarily just to teach code but to get people new to the community excited about learning more.
 - **Have the instructor delegate complicated questions or technical issues to teaching assistants.** This will keep the workshop moving smoothly and make sure high-performing attendees don't get bored.
 - **Allow plenty of time for practice and experimentation.** There's no rush to any finish line.
 Make sure the experience is enjoyable and the children in particular are able to explore.

+### Code of Conduct

+We recommend creating and posting a Code of Conduct for your workshops that definitively states you're committed to a safe environment for all attendees and outlines what actions to take if there are any issues.
+Review both the code and the plan with all workshop staff before the workshop and make note of it during your event.

 ### Wrapping Up